nasa-jpl/open-source-rover/mechanical/wheel_assembly/README.md

 # Wheel Assembly

 The wheel assembly attaches the wheels to the motors and mounts the motors to the rest of the rocker-bogie suspension system that makes up the robot chassis.
 These are relatively simple to assemble.

 <img src="images/wheels.png" width=900/>
+*If you look carefully at the image above you'll notice that the wheel assemblies aren't actual mirror images of each other.
+For example, notice that the U brackets for the corner wheels are facing different direction on the left and right sides.
+This is a defect in the OnShape model.
+When building your rover, you should make the wheel assembiles to be mirror images of each other.*

 ## [DollarHobbyz Traxxas Wheels only] Drilling the wheels